AllenSWDB/allenswdb.github.io/databook/practicalities/github-code-ocean.md

 ---
 :::

--On the top right, click on `Add Credentials` and select `GitHub Credentials`
+- On the top right, click on `Add Credentials` and select `GitHub Credentials`
 :::{figure} ../resources/CO_credentials.png
 ---
 align: center